-- 2. Agricultural Sector: Agricultural producers anticipate the need to fallow land and cease irrigation, leading to crop stress and reduced yields.
+Agricultural Sector: Agricultural producers anticipate the need to fallow land and cease irrigation, leading to crop stress and reduced yields.
 This is due to inadequate water availability.
 Farmers with junior water rights are expected to be interrupted earlier this year due to compounding snowpack deficits and reduced streamflows.
-Pro-ratable water users in the Yakima Basin (i.e., water users with 1905 water rights), are forecasted to receive 48 percent of their water supply. - 3.
 Drinking Water Supplies: Small and more vulnerable public water systems may require water trucking and well deepening and rehabilitation to support domestic water use.
-These impacts are often observed later in the season. - 4.
-Fisheries and Instream Resources: River flows are projected to decline to levels in which fish will not be able to migrate later this summer, resulting in stranding and increased fish mortality of critical anadromous and resident fishes.
+These impacts are often observed later in the season.

+Fisheries and Instream Resources: River flows are projected to decline to levels in which fish will be unable to migrate later this summer, resulting in stranding and increased fish mortality of critical anadromous and resident fishes.
 Low streamflow leads to higher stream temperatures that are dangerous for fish.
-Low flows also lead to increased stargrass growth, which chokes salmon in the Lower Yakima River.

-Extending the drought declaration for the Yakima Basin watersheds provides early information to water users on water supplies and activates tools to provide drought relief.
+A drought declaration for these watersheds provides early information to water users on water supplies and activates tools to provide drought relief.